 So, who wins?
 Shopify or Bigcommerce?

 Bigcommerce is easy to use, has the most features and the lowest transaction fees.
 For those who are selling just online, it’s an excellent platform.
-While there are POS systems available for Bigcommerce, they are through third party apps.
+While there are POS systems available for Bigcommerce, they are through third-party apps.
 Shopify, on the other hand, has a fully integrated POS system with tools available from scanners to receipt printers.
-With the two being so closely ranked, Bigcommerce is the winner for businesses that operate solely online, while Shopify is the winner for business that need a POS system.
-Over all both platforms are excellent for eCommerce and offer incredible value for money.
+With the two being so closely ranked, Bigcommerce is the winner for businesses that operate solely online, while Shopify is the winner for a business that needs a POS system.
+Overall both platforms are excellent for eCommerce and offer incredible value for money.